 Originally, KU's architecture degree program was administered through the School of Engineering.
 In 1968, the Board of Regents allowed the university to create the School of Architecture and Urban Design.
 The close relationship that remains between the schools of Architecture and Engineering is best reflected through the rigorous architectural engineering program offered through the School of Engineering.
 Today's ARCE students continue to take Architecture studio courses and have the opportunity to pursue both a B.S. in Architectural Engineering and a Master of Architecture degree in six years of study.

 In 1995, the university's computer science degree programs were moved from the College of Liberal Arts and Sciences into the School of Engineering.
 The change reflected the increasingly important link between programming development and hardware.
 The shift also strengthened the continually growing association between all engineering disciplines and computer science.
 Newer programs in interdisciplinary computing allow students to harness the power of computers to further discovery in a field of science, such as biology or physics.

 Today, the emphasis in the KU School of Engineering is on interdisciplinary research.
 Engineers and computer scientists from different disciplines work together to provide innovative solutions to challenges around the world.
-New research centers headquartered at KU - the NSF Center for Remote Sensing of Ice Sheets, the NSF Center for Environmentally Beneficial Catalysis and the KU Transportation Research Institute - all put the focus on interdisciplinary efforts to find the best solutions.
-These centers and many other laboratories provide KU engineering and computer science students, faculty and staff with outstanding opportunities for personal and professional growth.
+New research centers headquartered at KU - the NSF Center for Remote Sensing of Ice Sheets, the Center for Environmentally Beneficial Catalysis and the KU Transportation Research Institute - all put the focus on interdisciplinary efforts to find the best solutions.
+These centers and many other laboratories provide KU engineering and computing students, faculty and staff with outstanding opportunities for personal and professional growth.

 In 1978, the school established an advisory board to help the school ensure its graduates receive an education that makes them competitive in the workforce.
 The board consists of influential and sagacious people - many of them alumni - in business, industry, government and education.
 The board provides guidance in planning and organizing the school's activities and in identifying opportunities and developing resources.